somidax/digitalHall/README.md

-#
+#  Multiparty Video Chat Application using Angular and DigitalHall

 This sample Angular web application has the following features:

-* Connecting vidyo.io to your Angular app
+* Connecting DigitalHall(forked from vidyo.io) to your Angular app
 * Displaying list of remote participants
 * Group video and text chat